terraform-viettelidc/terraform-provider-vcloud/website/docs/r/rde.html.markdown

 * `computed_entity` - The real state of this RDE in VCD.
 See [Input entity vs Computed entity](#input-entity-vs-computed-entity) below for details.
 * `entity_in_sync` - It's `true` when `computed_entity` is equal to either `input_entity` or the contents of `input_entity_url`,
-  meaning that the computed RDE retrieved from VCD is synchronized with the input RDE.
+  meaning that the computed RDE retrieved from VCLOUD is synchronized with the input RDE.
 * `owner_user_id` - The ID of the [Organization user](/providers/terraform-viettelidc/vcloud/latest/docs/resources/org_user) that owns this Runtime Defined Entity.
 * `org_id` - The ID of the [Organization](/providers/terraform-viettelidc/vcloud/latest/docs/resources/org) to which the Runtime Defined Entity belongs.
 * `state` - Specifies whether the entity is correctly resolved or not.
 When created it will be in `PRE_CREATED` state.